-As rain falls to the ground it becomes known as storm water.
-Storm water that falls on pervious surfaces (grass, fields, natural areas, etc.) soaks into the ground without running off into streams and lakes.
-Storm water that falls on impervious surfaces (roofs, driveways, roads, sidewalks, etc.) is not allowed to soak into the ground and runs off into streams and lakes.
+When rain falls to the ground it becomes known as stormwater.
+Stormwater that falls on pervious surfaces (grass, fields, natural areas, etc.) has a chance to soak into the ground before running off into streams and lakes.
+Stormwater that falls on impervious surfaces (roofs, driveways, roads, sidewalks, etc.) is not allowed to soak into the ground resulting in more stormwater running off into streams and lakes at a faster rate.
 This runoff has negative effects on the river or lake system including: increased flooding frequency and amount, decreased water clarity, stress on insects and fish, thermal pollution, depletion of drinking water supplies, and many others.

 Storm Water Management in River Falls

 The City of River Falls is the largest City in Wisconsin on a Class 1 Trout Stream, and we want to do everything we can to keep it that way.
 The Kinnickinnic River and its tributaries are valuable trout waters of regional significance, representing a major natural amenity of the community.
 Uncontrolled stormwater runoff will result in increased water temperatures that threaten high quality trout waters; therefore, the protection of the water quality of the Kinnickinnic River is critical to the environmental and economic future of the community.

 The City prepared a Water Management Plan entitled "Water Management Plan for the Kinnickinnic River and Its' Tributaries, " which was completed in 1995.
 The Kinnickinnic Watershed had a DNR Priority Watershed Plan created for it as part of that project.
 In addition in 2001, the City passed a storm water ordinance far exceeding anything the DNR was requiring at the time.
 The City participates in the Kinnickinnic Watershed Partnership, and has committed to the Strategic Action Plan created by the group in 2016.